irinakgn/books-library/README.md

 # Books Library

 This project is used to catologue books.
 It allows one to easily add books, which are then cross referenced with Goodreads api.
-This project was written using nodejs, ejs and mongodb.
+This project was written using nodejs,mongodb, and ejs templates.

 ## Getting Started